For-profit education

 For-profit education (also known as the education services industry or proprietary education) refers to educational institutions operated by private, profit-seeking businesses.
-For-profit education is common in many parts of the world, making up more than 70% of the higher education sector in Malaysia, Japan, South Korea, Indonesia and the Philippines.
+For-profit education is common in many parts of the world, constituting more than 70% of the higher education sector in Malaysia, Japan, South Korea, Indonesia and the Philippines.

 Australia

-In 2011, Australia had over 170 for-profit higher education institutions, taking in 6% of the total student population and expected to increase to 20% by 2020.
-Their qualifications are legally equivalent to those issued by the public universities, but there have been concerns raised by external audits about the quality assurance and standards in for-profit colleges.
+In 2011, Australia had over 170 for-profit higher education institutions, representing 6% of the total student population.
+Their qualifications are legally equivalent to those issued by the public universities, but there have been concerns raised by external audits about the quality of education and standards in for-profit colleges.

-There are also concerns over the low representation of Indigenous students, students from low socio-economic status backgrounds and students from non-English speaking backgrounds in for-profit colleges, which falls behind that in public universities.
-However, for-profit colleges do give a second chance to many students who would not otherwise have access to higher education.
+There are concerns over the low representation of Indigenous students, students from low socio-economic status backgrounds and students from non-English speaking backgrounds in for-profit colleges, which lag public universities.
+However, for-profit colleges do provide a second chance to many students who would not otherwise have access to higher education.
 Partnerships between for-profit "pathway" colleges and public universities have also proven effective in recruiting overseas students.
-In this model, students spend a year at the pathway college before transferring to the university for two years to complete their degree; 70% of students at the pathway colleges are foreign, going on to make up 45% of foreign students recruited by the partner universities.
+In this model, students spend a year at the pathway college before transferring to the university to complete their degree; 70% of students at pathway colleges are foreign, going on to make up 45% of foreign students recruited by partner universities.